tibs/reST-slides-talk/rst-slides.rst

 General purpose tools
 ---------------------
-Some tools are generic, but can produce slides because slides are, after all, just a form of document.
+Some tools are generic, but can produce slides because slides are just a form of document.
 They tend to:

 1. use headings as slide delimitors